 Before you decide to waive out of the plan: The UMass Dartmouth student health insurance plan offers advantages for students who may be covered under a parent/guardian's plan, but who may not be adequately covered in the UMass Dartmouth area.
 See below for more information.

-All enrolled international students (F1 and J1 visas) are required to purchase the university student health insurance plan (regardless of the number of credits for which they are registered).
-These students are enrolled automatically.
+All enrolled F1 visa international students and matriculated J-1 students are required to purchase the university student health insurance plan (regardless of the number of credits for which they are registered).
 An exception can be made if the student is covered under an American insurance through a spouse or the student's embassy that meets the minimum requirements or is a Fulbright Scholar..
 (Massachusetts law requires that international students have health insurance and not use any of the free health care pools available in various communities.)
 All non-matriculated J-1 students must either purchase the student health insurance or show evidence that they have adequate insurance that can be used in this country.

 Information about waiving coverage